Stephen Foster Folk Culture Center State Park

 Situated on the banks of the legendary Suwannee River, this center honors the memory of American composer Stephen Foster, who wrote "Old Folks at Home," the song that made the river famous.

-For overnight stays, visitors can camp in the full-facility campground or stay in a cabin.
+Overnight visitors can stay in the full-facility campground or in a cabin.

 Every Memorial Day weekend (last weekend in May), the park hosts the Florida Folk Festival.
 Other special events include concerts, weekend retreats, a regional quilt show, a holiday light display and an antique tractor show.